-Rhode Island Working Families Party has endorsed four candidates in the upcoming 2018 Rhode Island General Assembly races, all of whom are women.
-These four women are the kind of leaders we need more of at the State House to move issues like fair pay, $15 an hour minimum wage, and other measures to benefit working families.
+Rhode Island Working Families Party has endorsed candidates for the upcoming 2018 Rhode Island General Assembly races.
+These working families champions are the kind of leaders we need more of at the State House to move issues like fair pay, $15 an hour minimum wage, and other measures to benefit working families.
 Click on the candidate’s names to learn more.

 Interested in being endorsed by Rhode Island Working Families Party?
 Click here to fill out our candidate questionnaire!

 Laufton Ascencao is running for State Rep. in an open seat in HD 68 in Bristol and Warren.
 He worked for Working Families Party in our fight to win earned sick days–organizing thousands of Rhode Islanders to send postcards to the State House.
 Since then he has organized the East Bay WFP Local Branch, engaging hundreds of activists.
 He has also been an organizer for a real response to climate change in RI.